 What fillings to use

 I prefer sweet crepes and my favourite filling is blueberry jam, but they’re also delicious with this apple pie jam.
-Fresh fruit, coconut yogourt, nut butter, or some melted dairy free dark chocolate are all delicious options for sweet crepe fillings.
+Fresh fruit, coconut yogourt, nut butter, or some melted dairy-free dark chocolate are all delicious options for sweet crepe fillings.

 If you prefer savoury crepes, fill them with some fresh herbs and a generous spoonful of these caramelized mushrooms.
 If you go the savoury route, be sure to omit the maple syrup and vanilla extract in the crepe batter.
 You could also increase the salt to 1/4 teaspoon in that case.

-More paleo recipes to try
+More coconut flour recipes to try

 Coconut Flour Crepes